goodcorn/gettingdata/README.md

 setwd("C:/Users/goodcorn/Desktop/For Coursera/Course#3_Getting and Cleaning Data/Course Project/rawdata")

 ## The script run_analysis.R is created to conduct the following main steps.
 See comments on run_analysis.R for each code line's explanation.
+Please see the CodeBook.md for variable explanations.

 Step 1.
 Merge the training and the test sets to create one data set.